cweijan/vscode-office/README.md

 ## Markdown

-This extension changes the default markdown editor to the excellent vditor:
+This extension changes the default markdown editor to the vditor.

-- A WYSIWYG editor for markdown.
-- Which provides export to pdf, html or contextmenu(via right click in the document).

 If you want to use the original vscode editor, insert this in your `settings.json`.